susanemcg/DigitalSecurityForJournalists/the_strategies/protecting_sources_and_self.md

 this means encrypting the actual message with a unique symmetric key, and then encrypting the symmetric key itself with the appropriate public key and transmitting it with the message.
-This is the process that underlies both secure () Internet connections and encrypted email.
+This is the process that underlies both secure (`https`) Internet connections and encrypted email.

 > A website’s “security certificate” is just another name for its public
 > key.